The Deep Dive, Getting to the Bottom of Daylight Saving Time

 are more stable than Top 50.
 The high 14-delay at the Top 50 city level may also suggest that components other than delay carry greater sway in million+ cities.]

 For counties with populations less than a million, low median delays exist at high populations and high median delays exist at low populations.
 The differences are dramatic.
 A large county population (664 k to 958 k) has a low median delay of 7.
 A small county population (2 k to 27 k) has a high median delay of 21 — three times greater.
-With each step to a smaller population size, median delays (the degree to which locations are out of sync) increase: 7, 10, 13, 16, 17, 21.
+With each step to a smaller population size, segment median delays (the degree to which locations are out of sync) increase: 7, 10, 13, 16, 17, 21.
 Each of these steps to less favorable median delays come with reduced county populations.

 Independent of cause, the graphs show a migration incline moving from low to high population counties, from high delay to low delay, and from more dark mornings to fewer dark mornings.
 These reflect real world conditions that now exist.